This is some text inside of a div block.

 Climbing and Balance

 Climbing becomes a favorite activity as your toddler explores vertical spaces.
 Your 18-month-old climbs onto chairs, couches, and low tables independently.
-The American Academy of Pediatrics notes that improved balance allows toddlers to stand on one foot briefly while holding support.
+Improved balance allows toddlers to stand on one foot briefly while holding support.

 Install safety gates at the top and bottom of stairs since your toddler attempts to climb them independently.
 Supervised climbing on age-appropriate playground structures develops strength and spatial awareness.